Moduli Spaces of Filtered G-local Systems on Curves: Moduli Space of Filtered Local Systems

 \begin{rem} The definition of filtered (parabolic) local systems is similar to that of parabolic bundles introduced in \cite{MS80}.
 However, in this paper, we use the terminology \emph{filtered local system} rather than \emph{parabolic local system} because Simpson first defined and studied this type of local systems in \cite{Sim90} and used the notion ``filtered local system".
 Moreover, in \cite{MS80}, the weights for parabolic bundles are assumed to be non-negative rational numbers in $[0,1)$ in increasing order, i.e.

 However, when we consider filtered local systems, it is not necessary to make these assumptions.
-The reason for this setup comes from the result of tame nonabelian Hodge correspondence on noncompact curves, where the weights of filtered local systems are determined by the real part of the eigenvalues of the residue of the corresponding Higgs fields (see \cite[\S 5]{Sim90}). \end{rem}
+The reason for this setup comes from the result of tame nonabelian Hodge correspondence on noncompact curves, where the weights of a filtered local system are determined by the real part of the eigenvalues of the residue of the corresponding Higgs field (see \cite[\S 5]{Sim90}). \end{rem}

 \begin{defn} Given a filtered local system $\mathscr{L}_\bullet$ of type $[\boldsymbol{P}]$ with weights $\boldsymbol\theta$, denote by $\boldsymbol\lambda$ the associated collection of partitions.
 The \emph{degree} of $\mathscr{L}_\bullet$ is defined as